German minister snubs Ukraine leaders on Kiev visit

 In an appeal to Ukraine to reconsider its abrupt decision to turn towards Moscow and reject the deal with the EU, Westerwelle said: "We are not indifferent to the fate of Ukraine.
 We advocate European values and say that the door to the EU remains open.
 Ukraine should be on board with Europe."

-U.S. Secretary of State John Kerry, in neighboring Moldova after skipping a visit to Ukraine, said Ukrainians should be free to choose their future.
+U.S. Secretary of State John Kerry, in neighbouring Moldova after skipping a visit to Ukraine, said Ukrainians should be free to choose their future.

 "This is about building the bridges of opportunity and defining the future of your own hopes and aspirations," he said.
 "To the people of Ukraine we say the same thing - you too deserve the opportunity to choose your own future.

-Russian Foreign Minister Sergei Lavrov used a news conference at NATO headquarters in Brussels to criticize the Western response to the protests in Ukraine.
+Russian Foreign Minister Sergei Lavrov used a news conference at NATO headquarters in Brussels to criticise the Western response to the protests in Ukraine.

 "I do not quite understand the scope of the aggressive actions on the part of the opposition," he said.
 "I hope that Ukrainian politicians will be able to bring the situation into a peaceful vein.
 We encourage everybody not to interfere."